 Where: West Bay, Lagoon Doha, Qatar

-What: Could It Bee-kman Any Prettier?
+Could It Bee-kman Any Prettier?

 From outside The Beekman is a beautiful Lower Manhattan red brick Renaissance Revival style monolith.
 But the real beauty is found inside.
 Recently entirely re-built, the award-winning Martin Brudnizki Design Studio refurb includes a central atrium that’s become an Instagram magnet.
 And that’s before we get onto the two turret penthouses that launched last autumn on the building’s iconic rooftop.